 Jigsaws are useful for cutting materials like wood, particleboard, plywood, metal, plexiglass, vinyl, plastic, cement board, and even tile.
-Blade manufacturers typically label blades according to materials, which makes it easy to pick the right one for the job.
+Blade manufacturers typically label blades according to the materials they are designed to cut, which makes it easy to choose the right one.

-Before using a jigsaw or any other power tool, first put on eye protection.
+Before using a jigsaw or any other power tool, first put on eye protection to guard against flying sawdust.
 Contrary to popular belief, you should not wear gloves, as the blade can grab the loose materials and pull your hand in with it.
 For the same reason, loose clothing should be avoided when operating a jigsaw and hair should be tied back out of harm's way.
 To prevent the material from jumping, you should clamp it down to a work surface.
-Lastly, always ensure the power cord is out of harm's way and is not a tripping hazard.
+Lastly, always ensure the power cord is out of the way where you can't trip on it or cut into it.

 How to Use a Jigsaw